Phil Hartman: 25 years after the actor’s tragic death, his work still resonates - KESQ

 By Lisa Respers France, CNN

-(CNN) — Phil Hartman’s memorable comedic work still brings joy to audiences 25 years after his tragic death.
+(CNN) — Twenty-five years after Phil Hartman’s tragic death, his memorable comedic work still brings joy to audiences.

+Hartman was fatally shot by his wife Brynn Omdahl on May 28, 1998, before she died by suicide hours later.
+The tragedy that unfolded inside the their home in Encino, California, came as a shock to the public.

-Beloved by fans and colleagues, Hartman was riding high in his career – having become famous as a cast member on “Saturday Night Live” and voicing multiple characters on “The Simpsons.”
+Beloved by his fans and colleagues, Hartman was 49 and riding high in his career at the time of his death – having become famous as a cast member on “Saturday Night Live” and voicing multiple characters on “The Simpsons.”

-“Everyone loved him from the Groundlings to ‘Saturday Night Live” to ‘NewsRadio,’” his friend and fellow “SNL” cast member Jon Lovitz told Howard Stern in January.
+“Everyone loved him from the Groundlings to ‘Saturday Night Live” to ‘NewsRadio,’” his friend and fellow “SNL” cast member Jon Lovitz recalled in a conversation with Howard Stern in January.
 “And comedians … they’re very, very competitive, you know, and someone always has a problem with somebody, but not Phil.”

-Hartman was fatally shot by his wife Brynn Omdahl before she died by suicide.
-The tragedy inside the their home in Encino, California, on May 28, 1998 rocked the public on multiple levels.

-That work included his star-making turn on “Saturday Night Live,” where his impersonations ranging from Frank Sinatra to President Bill Clinton set a gold standard.
+That work included eight seasons on “Saturday Night Live,” where his impressions of Frank Sinatra and President Bill Clinton set a gold standard.

 His frequent turns voicing characters like Troy McClure and Lionel Hutz on “The Simpsons” remain fan favorites.